 - Remember facts, lists, procedures and methods (e.g., the correct spelling of words, the boiling point of water, benefits of a good education, and the formula for determining volume).

-- Develop a substantial vocabulary and correctly state definitions of terms, the content of theories and wording of rules.
+- Develop a substantial vocabulary and correctly state definitions of terms, the content of theories, and the wording of rules.